Training Course

 Students can start the training at the beginning of any term – September, January or April.

 Prospective students are encouraged to visit the course.
-Ours is a very welcoming atmosphere and we hope you will feel free to call or email to arrange a visit.
+Ours is a very welcoming atmosphere and we hope you will feel free to message or email to arrange a visit.

 Fees are £1,750 per term for a minimum of nine terms.
 A deposit is payable on accepting a place and this is offset against the final term of training.